-Planning ahead for flooding will protect you, your family, your property, your finances and your piece of mind.
+Planning ahead for flooding will protect you and your family, your property, your finances and your piece of mind.
 This is especially true if you live in a Federal Emergency Management Agency (FEMA) designated flood zone.
-To find out more about flood zones, see the Flood Zones web page.
+To find out more about flood zones, see Flood Zones.

 - Flooded streets may hide areas of washed out streets.
-Water may be much deeper than it appears, so use caution in these areas.
+Water may be deeper than it looks; use caution in these areas.

 - Flash flood waters can roll boulders, tear out trees, destroy buildings and obliterate bridges.